combine/universal-react-redux/README.md

 │   ├── shared                # Shared actions and components and do not belong to a single route.
 │   │   ├── actions
 │   │   └── components
-│   ├── templates             # HTML templates
+│   ├── layouts               # Layout files
 │   └── util                  # Utility methods
-├── cordova-build             # Cordova build tools
 │   └── config
 ├── server                    # Server-side code.
 └── webpack                   # Webpack configuration files.